adriaanbd/simple_survey_form/README.md

 ## About

-This project was created with two main ideas:
+This project was created with the following ideas:

 1. Comply with the HTML/CSS requirements set forth by the *Build a Survey Form* project, which is the second project out of five, from